HowToSD/cremage/readme.md

 * Microsoft Windows with NVIDIA GPU with at least 8GB of memory
 * Silicon Mac

-Windows with NVIDIA GPU should work, but it is not tested yet.

 # Getting Started
 If you have not used any Stable Diffusion software, check out [Getting Started](docs/getting_started.md "View Getting Started") first.